dmiller/clojure-clr-next/_drafts/2025-10-18-inline-skating.md

 ```

 where now we will be calling the `double Numbers.add(double, double)` overload of `Numbers.add`.
 And that would be case if not for intrinsic operation inlining.
-In the method that does code generation for host interop calls where we know the actual method to invoke (i.e., not a reflection situation), we find:
+In the method that does code generation for host interop calls, where we know the actual method to invoke (i.e., not a reflection situation) we find:

 ```C#
 // ...
 Code to put the arguments on the stack ...